• slider

 Narrowest bursts

-High-time resolution to unveil the nanosecond/microsecond scales
+High-time resolution to unveil nanosecond and microsecond scales

-Extreme environments create the burst emission
+Extreme environments create coherent radio emission

 Over 100 detections of FRB 20240114A using small European dishes